 I love domain patents, so I will briefly explain what Schilling patent does.

-In plain english, it means that if a user typres in whoapi.vom, the browser would open whoapi.com instead of the typed in address.
+In plain English, it means that if a user types in whoapi.vom, the browser would open whoapi.com instead of the typed in address.
 On more information about how the DNS works, check out this awesome video!

-I actually had the opportunity, pleasure and honour to meet Frank in person just a week ago!
+I actually had the opportunity, pleasure and honor to meet Frank in person just a week ago!
 We were both at the ICANN44 conference in Prague.
-I think it’s definitely worth mentioning that apart from such a huge success Frank has had with his domain business, he is still a down to earth, outgoing, easy to talk to guy.
-Prior to meeting him I had huge expectations, and Frank impressed me.
-You should definitely check out a comprehensive story about him called “Nice guy finishes first“, because beneath all that success, Frank is still a nice guy.
-And that my fellow entrepreneurs was so impressive to see!
+I think it’s definitely worth mentioning that apart from such a huge success Frank has had with his domain business, he is still a down to earth, outgoing, easy to talk to.
+Prior to meeting him I had huge expectations, and Frank still managed to impress me.
+You should definitely check out a comprehensive story about him called “Nice guy finishes first“, because, beneath all that success, Frank is still a nice guy.
+And that my fellow entrepreneurs, was so impressive to see!